RunningZeus5334/ZMQ_PICO_RGBcontroller/README.md

 3. pull the code from github and open the .pro file in Client side folder
 4. press play and it should work

-## How to build
+## How to build guide
 For building your own code that communicates with the service u need the ZMQ library.
 Option 1: use the library included in this repo
 1. copy the include and lib folder to the same place as your qt project folder is.
-2. in the .pro file add these lines.\
+2. in the .pro file add these lines.
 ```
 DEFINES += ZMQ_STATIC
 LIBS += -L$$PWD/../lib -lzmq -lws2_32 -lIphlpapi